 How to exclude think time from the transaction response time in Apache JMeter?

-Think time refers to a time which a real-world user takes to read the content or fill the details on the webpage.
-To add the think time in the JMeter script, a timer is inserted between the requests which pause the execution for a specific time.
+Think time refers to the time that a real-world user takes to read the content or fill in the details on the webpage.
+To add the think time in the JMeter script, a timer is inserted between the requests which pauses the execution for a specific time.
 Ideally, this pause time or think time duration should not be included in the transaction response time.
 If this duration is added into the response time of the transactions then the result may vary from the actual result.
 Hence it is better to exclude the timer’s duration from the result.

 By default, this option is UNCHECKED.